Cheap Package Holidays

 The most important thing to understand before haggling is:

-Tour operators make holidays, travel agents sell 'em.
+Tour operators make holidays, travel agents sell them.

 Admittedly, they're often both subsidiaries of the same company, yet the distinction is crucial.
-Just as a Game of Thrones DVD is available from different shops at different prices, many different travel agents will try to sell the same tour operator's holiday at different prices.
+Just as the same Samsonite suitcase is available from different shops at different prices, many different travel agents will try to sell the same tour operator's holiday at different prices.
 The aim's to find the travel agent who'll sell it to you for the least.

-Getting on the phone to agents to haggle used to be a fairly sure-fire way to slice prices - it's got harder, though it's still worth a shot.
-When we tried with four holidays we failed to get anywhere with three, but did manage to shave £80 off a £1,930 two-week break in Barbados.
+Getting on the phone to agents to haggle used to be a fairly sure-fire way to slice prices – it's got harder, though it's still worth a shot.
+In the past, when we tried with four holiday companies we failed to get anywhere with three, but did manage to shave £80 off a £1,930 two-week break in Barbados.

 Step 1: Benchmark a price for your perfect holiday